-Visit our News page for guidance about Coronavirus (COVID-19), Communities and Community Buildings
+During the COVID-19 outbreak, we are seeing so many wonderful acts of neighbouly support within our communities.
+Please visit our News page for guidance about Coronavirus (COVID-19), Communities and Community Buildings.

 Making time for someone else, even for just a couple of hours a month can benefit them (and you) in such a positive way.
 The actions don’t have to be big, for instance you could help someone with the shopping, gardening, reading, baby sitting or computer.
 Or you might want to organise something larger such as a shopping trip or a regular social event for a group.